gregoriB/react-services/README.md

-# Inject global Angular-style services into your React application.
+# Use global Angular-style services into your React application.

 [Example application](https://github.com/gregoriB/example-react-services-app)

-Provides a service injection decorator, and a `useService` hook to access the injected service.
+Provides a service decorator, and a `useService` hook to access the service.
 The hook allows access to service methods, getters/setters, and observable values.

 ## State management